 |Day of departure||Sunday|

-The owners are justifiably proud of what they have achieved to date, for in every phase they have not only envisaged and planned what was required but have had a direct involvement in its very implementation while working alongside their small team of core staff to direct their training and development.
+The managers are justifiably proud of what they have achieved to date, for in every phase they have not only envisaged and planned what was required but have had a direct involvement in its very implementation while working alongside their small team of core staff to direct their training and development.
 If a water system needed fitting, they did it; if meal menus had to be prepared and tested, they did it.
-So virtually all aspects of the estate, their produce and the hospitality on offer, have been typified by direct contributions from the owners who have a deep-rooted practical knowledge of what works – something the typical volunteer can draw on to add to their personal set of skills and experience.
+So virtually all aspects of the estate, their produce and the hospitality on offer, have been typified by direct contributions from the managers who have a deep-rooted practical knowledge of what works – something the typical volunteer can draw on to add to their personal set of skills and experience.

 In addition, they are positively directed towards the strategic objective of further empowering members of the historically disadvantaged local community by constantly exploring means of broadening their economic participation through adding to their skills via crafts, cash crop cultivation and other means.
 Volunteers will be expected to contribute of their skills and time to further these activities.